Editing Services for Businesses & Government Authors

 How We’ll Work Together

-Every editing project starts from a base of a clear scope of work including detailed service definitions, so you know exactly what to expect.
-There will be at least two editorial passes to ensure accuracy, consistency, and flow.
-For authors seeking a polished, publication-ready manuscript, there may be three or four passes.
-Along the way, I’ll check in with you to clarify details or confirm revisions before finalizing the work.
-If you’re working to a tight budget or deadline, I can adapt the process to balance speed, cost, and quality — without losing the essentials your readers will notice.
+Every editing project starts with a clear scope of work—including detailed service definitions—so you’ll know exactly what to expect.
+Most projects include at least two editorial passes to ensure accuracy, consistency, and flow.
+For authors seeking a polished, publication-ready manuscript, there may be three or four.

-• You fill out a short intake form.
-Attach your manuscript or a sample of it, if you like.
+You fill out a short intake form.
+You can attach your manuscript or a sample.

-• I review your needs and send back an estimate.
-I might consult with you first if questions come up.
+I review your goals and send back an estimate.
+I may follow up with a few questions.

-• You either approve the estimate, or we refine it together.
+You approve the estimate—or we refine it together.

-• I send a contract that includes a retainer, a kick-off 30-minute meeting option for you, and a schedule of deliverables and payments.
+I send a contract with a retainer, a kickoff meeting option, and a delivery/payment schedule.

 Not quite sure what level of editing you need?
 I’m happy to offer guidance; just ask.